Rust-for-Linux/rust-for-linux.com/src/Rust-version-policy.md

 Thus, with the pre-merge CIs in place, those projects hope to avoid unintentional changes to Rust and `bindgen` that break the kernel.
 This means that, in general, apart from intentional changes on their side (that we will need to workaround conditionally on our side), the upcoming Rust and `bindgen` versions should generally work.
 This applies to beta and nightly versions of Rust as well.

 In addition, getting Linux to build on stable Rust has been a "flagship goal" of the Rust project for [2024H2](https://rust-lang.github.io/rust-project-goals/2024h2/rfl_stable.html) and [2025H1](https://rust-lang.github.io/rust-project-goals/2025h1/rfl.html).
 We also have two ongoing goals for 2025H2: [language](https://rust-lang.github.io/rust-project-goals/2025h2/Rust-for-Linux-language.html) and [compiler](https://rust-lang.github.io/rust-project-goals/2025h2/Rust-for-Linux-compiler.html).

+[^stable-kernels]: Stable/LTS kernels may have different requirements.
+For instance, Linux 6.18.y has a minimum of Rust 1.78.0 at the time of writing.

 [^rust-is-stable]: To clarify, the Rust language is stable, i.e. it promises backwards compatibility, except for those unstable features.